rackerlabs/docs-dedicated-load-balancer-v3/docs/general-api-info/device_lock_details.rst

         "transactionId": "{{trans_id_str}}"
     }

-4. This avoids any chance of deadlock and as soon as the request gets completed the device goes out of lock.
+4. This process avoids any chance of deadlock, and as soon as the request gets completed, the device goes out of lock.

-5. This mechanism brings a clarity to the user as to what is happening at the back-end.

-6. Even when a request doesn't get completed the device is removed from lock for user to access after a certain set amount of time to avoid inconvenience for the user.
+This mechanism lets the user know what is happening on the back-end.
+Even if a request doesn't complete, the system removes the device from lock after a set length of time to avoid inconvenience for the user.